 The Medical Assistant program is 760 contact hours over a period of 36 weeks.
 The program will include 550 hours of onground instruction and 210 hours of digital instruction.
 For more information regarding digital instruction, please refer to the Summary of Delivery System information contained within the Student Information and Services section of the catalog.
 All students must complete the program with 51 quarter credit hours.
-Prior to graduation, students are required to complete two practica for a total of 200 contact hours.
-Please refer to the Practicum, Clinical, or Fieldwork requirements contained within the Academic Information section of the catalog.
+Prior to graduation, students are required to complete a practicum for a total of 200 contact hours.
+The practicum is an uncompensated experience.
+Please refer to the Practicum, Externship, or Clinical requirements contained within the Academic Information section of the catalog.
 Upon successful completion of the program, graduates will be awarded a Medical Assistant Diploma.

 The Institution cannot guarantee a student's ability to pass optional certification exams offered by external certifying agencies, nor their eligibility either to take a national certification exam or become certified or registered.
-Also, some employers and/or externship/practicum sites require a criminal background check, medical examination, proof of immunizations, fingerprinting and/or drug screening prior to assignment.
-The background check can include, but not be limited to, criminal history records (from state, federal and other agencies), social security number trace, residency history, and nationwide sex offender registry.
+A student's eligibility may depend on his or her work experience, secondary and/or postsecondary education credentials, the results of a criminal background check, meeting other licensure or certification requirements, or the program or School itself having appropriate accreditation or licensure.
+Some employers and/or externship/practicum sites may themselves require a criminal background check, medical examination, proof of immunizations, fingerprinting and/or drug screening prior to assignment.
+The background check may include, but is not limited to, criminal history records (from state, federal and other agencies), social security number trace, residency history, and nationwide sex offender registry.
 Felony or serious misdemeanor convictions may limit or restrict employment as well as externship/practicum placement opportunities where background checks are required.

+The state of Pennsylvania does not regulate the Medical Assistant profession.
+Licensure is not required for employment.
 Students are informed of the requirements for employment and certification, state board, or national board licensing exams.
 Such requirements may change during the course of the program.
 No student is automatically certified in any way upon program completion.
 Students with felony convictions may not be eligible for certification.
 Please refer to the Certification, State Board, and National Board Exams section of this catalog for further guidance.

-This program is intended to prepare graduates to pursue entry-level employment in the field, or jobs in related fields, the specific job titles of which may not be represented in the program title or described above.
+This program is designed to prepare graduates to pursue entry-level employment in the field, or jobs in related fields, the specific job titles of which may not be represented in the program title or described above.
 Although the School will assist students with job placement, finding a job is the individual responsibility of the student.
 The School does not guarantee that any student will be placed in any of the jobs described, or placed at all.